KofiPrah/BrushUp/docs/deployment/DEPLOYMENT_GUIDE.md

    - Remove the `--certfile` and `--keyfile` options
    - Set `SSL_ENABLED = "false"` in the environment section

-2. Use the provided `start_http.sh` script to run in HTTP mode:
+2. Use the unified CLI to run in HTTP mode:
    ```
-   ./start_http.sh
+   python scripts/cli.py serve --protocol http
    ```

 ## Troubleshooting